mattguev/project-hot-ones/README.md

 2. Does Bo Burnham's stereotype of country music as "mad libs and mandolins" hold true?

 3. What do Mariah Carey and Santa Claus have in common?
-Curious patterns in the trajectory of Number 1 hits.
+And other curious patterns in the trajectory of Number 1 hits.

 This project provides visualizations to help answer those questions using the Spotify and Billboard APIs!